 Located in China’s Guangxi province, the Longji (Dragon’s Backbone) Rice Terraces are one of the countries most beautiful terraces.
-Resembling large amphitheaters, the 66 square kilometers of terraces are carved into the hillside to maximize arable land.
+I visited the Longji Rice terraces in late June, which is a great time of year to visit if you want to see the terraces covered in green.

-The Longji Terraces are located in Longshen County, which is about 100 kilometers north of Guilin.
+The Longji Terraces are located in Longsheng County, which is about 100 kilometres north of Guilin.
 It takes about 3 hours to get there by bus.
-First, you’ll need to take a bus from the Qintan Bus Station to Longshen Town, and then take another from Longsheng Town to the Longji Terraces area.
+First, you’ll need to take a bus from the Qintan Bus Station to Longsheng Town, and then take another from Longsheng Town to the Longji Terraces area.

 I didn’t arrive in Guilin until 2 pm, so rather than make my way to the bus station and then take another two busses, I took up an offer from a minivan driver outside of the train station.
 It cost me 50 RMB, which isn’t that much more than the bus, and it took me directly to Dazhai village.
 Don’t worry about finding a minivan driver – they’ll find you.